Overview

 Lucille Gardner, PsyD

 Dr. Gardner is an alumna of Rutgers University where she studied psychology and music.
 She earned a MS in Clinical Mental Health Counseling from Indiana State University, and a MA and PsyD in Clinical Psychology from Spalding University.
-She completed her internship at the University of Illinois at Chicago where she worked with college students and survivors of political torture, before completing her postdoctoral fellowship within Student Wellness at The University of Chicago.
-Dr. Gardner has trained in a wide array of mental health settings including residential treatment, juvenile detention, community mental health clinics, private practice, and college counseling centers.
+She completed her internship at the University of Illinois at Chicago and her postdoctoral fellowship within Student Wellness at The University of Chicago.
 Dr. Gardner is an integrationist.
 She believes in the nature of collective healing and the value of being grounded in both identity and community.
-Thus, her approach to therapy (thinking about, teaching about, and doing) is collaborative, contextually informed, trauma informed, affirmative, and prioritizes liberation.
-Dr. Gardner works to reconcile the relationship between evidence and practice for oppressed people as she establishes her place in the field of psychology through clinical work, leadership, and in the classroom.
+Thus, her approach to therapy (thinking about, teaching about, and doing) is collaborative, contextually informed, safety-informed, liberatory, and affirmative.
+She seeks to center those disadvantaged by systems that have far long deferred fault.
+Dr. Gardner works to reconcile the relationship between evidence and practice for the disenfranchised as she establishes her place in the field of psychology through clinical work, leadership, and in the classroom.

 CCC Student Clinicians